Technology for subsea imagingMarch 23, 2023

 One of our Scandinavian customers is currently using our image technology in their subsea electronics for intelligent imaging and video streaming.
 This global player has been delighted with the high-quality image data and robust hardware that our Harrier range offers.

-Furthermore, our custom design skills enable the customization of any of our products to make them ideal for subsea applications and scientific research.
+Furthermore, our custom design skills enable the customization of any of our products to make them ideal for use in cameras for subsea applications and scientific research.
 Contact us to see how we can advance your exploratory investigations or underwater inspection requirements.